Following on from participating in the Nut Panel at the ORFC this article appeared in the Guardian on the 9th January.

 The aim is to do one or two a year giving updates on any new and interesting snippets on growing walnuts.

 Well after what has to be the oddest weather this spring and early summer we finally have some heat.
-We’ve irrigated less than normal, a bit in March and then occasionally until this week and now probably quite regularily!
+We’ve irrigated less than normal, a bit in March and then occasionally until this week and now pro

 The cold April & May did for a lot of the male flowers, some of our seedling trees did the best but by the end of May nothing seemed to have male flowes but a lot of varieties had female flowers!